top of page

 What Is a Trust?

-Trusts can be:
+Trusts can take different forms:

 Why Consider Setting Up a Trust?

-• Protect your assets from risk
+• Protect your assets from risk and misuse.

-• Control how and when your wealth is distributed
+• Control how and when your wealth is distributed.

-• Safeguard gifts from misuse, divorce, or bankruptcy
+• Safeguard inheritances from divorce or bankruptcy.

 When Is Trust Planning Especially Useful?